Health and Safety

 Health Management

-• *The Teijin Group was recognized as a Certified Health and Productivity Management Organization by the Ministry of Economy, Trade and Industry for its excellent health management.
-We have received this recognition for eight consecutive years.
+- *The Teijin Group was recognized as a Certified Health and Productivity Management Organization by the Ministry of Economy, Trade and Industry for its excellent health management.
+We have received this recognition for nine consecutive years.

 The Teijin Group health management declaration